robwarm/gpaw-symm/doc/tutorials/gw_tutorial/gw_tutorial.rst

 For a brief introduction to the GW theory and the details of its implementation in GPAW, see :ref:`gw_theory`.

-**For GW calculations, the latest development release is required.**

 More information can be found here:

     \F. Hüser, T. Olsen, and K. S. Thygesen